 Keith was gracious to everyone, but there were a few people whom he held in particular affection, ones you could tell he really really liked – people like Gram and also Bruce Byall.
 One of the early arrivals Bruce was an American sound and light engineer who’d worked on the production at Woodstock.
-Apart from being a genuinely likeable guy and slightly eccentric – he slept in a teepee on the grounds – Bruce endeared himself to us kids and to Keith by bringing a gift of unusual fireworks, a collection of huge custom made rockets from the States.
+Apart from being a genuinely likeable guy and slightly eccentric – he slept in a Teepee on the grounds – Bruce endeared himself to us kids and to Keith by bringing with him a gift of unusual fireworks, a collection of huge custom made rockets from the States.
 Keith found that particular fun and they served as a sort of house-warming ceremony when a small group of us set them off one night down in the garden, firing them carefully over and across the bay towards Villefranche, where we often had dinner.
 Keith rarely gave off dark or mixed vibes, the exception may have been his mixed feelings at the time about Mick’s wedding to Bianca, although now he denies he ever disliked Bianca.
 Someone who’s very hard to anger, unless you cross a red line and if you do – you’ll really know it.

 The personalities within the Stones were a little different than they may have appeared from the outside.
 For instance, although he enjoyed his spliff and there was always a lot of pastis and wine, Keith was pretty focused and driven about work and the business of the Rolling Stones, which is making music and, to an extent, their image.
 Everything seemed to revolve around that, although in the eye of the storm he was also a great host and at least half, if not more, of the glue binding the band together.

 Mick Jagger and Bianca

-We weren’t particularly close to Mick.
-He and Bianca seemed to come and go like royalty, maybe on a cloud or, more exactly, a Rolls Royce Silver Cloud.
-However, he did once spot me eyeing his car and welcomed me into it to take a look at the built in singles record player.
+We weren’t particularly close to Mick, he and Bianca seemed to come and go like royalty, maybe on a cloud or, more exactly, a Rolls Royce Silver Cloud.
+He did once, however, spot me eyeing his car and welcomed me into it to take a look at the singles record player inside.
 It seemed like magic to me at the time, you slipped a single in and somehow it played music while you sat in complete luxury in white leather seats.